N-falk/Bioinformatics_2026/README.md

 python subsamp.py
 ```
-Submit the job to Deepthought using the "sbatch" command:
+You could then submit the job to Deepthought using the "sbatch" command:

 ```bash
 sbatch subsamp.slurm